2017 DMCVB Annual Meeting

-Each year we share the DMCVB marketing plan, which includes our departmental strategies for a prosperous year.
-Please take a look through this plan for 2014, as well as the activity calendar, to see how you can be involved with the DMCVB and increase your own business.
+Each year we share the Detroit Metro Convention & Visitors Bureau (DMCVB) marketing plan, which includes our departmental objectives and strategies.
+Please take a look through this plan for 2016, as well as the activity calendar, to see how you can be involved with the DMCVB and increase your own business.

 President and CEO